tamoghnaojha/tamoghnaojha.github.io/_pages/activity.md

 ---

 ### Invited Talks
+* Invited talk on “Future IoT Networks - Communication, Computation and Energy” as part of FDP on Exploring IoT in the Digital Era: From Smart Devices to Intelligent Systems, organized by IIIT Kottayam with the association of EICT, NIT Warangal.
+(June 2025)
+* Expert talks: “Wirelessly Powered Future IoT Networks” and “Resource Management in 6G IoT networks” as part of short-term course “Artificial Intelligence & Internet of Things: The 4th Industrial Revolution” organized by MMTTC, IIT Patna.
+(June 2025)
+* Invited Talk: “Energy aspects of Future IoT Networks” and “Communication and Computation in Future IoT Networks” at Faculty Development Program on “IoT: Recent Advances, Challenges, and Opportunities” at Brainware University, Kolkata in association with EICT, IIT Roorkee.
+(May 2025)
+* Invited talk: “Resource Management in Future IoT Networks” at IEEE CS Student Branch Chapter IIT Kharagpur.
+(May 2025)
+* Invited lectures: “Rise of the Edge Devices: Distributed Computing and Communication for 6G Networks” and “Are we really Empowered?
+Wireless-powered IoT for Futuristic Networks” as resource person for “Integrating AI and Emerging Technologies in Next-Generation Network Systems” organized by E&ICT academy, IIITDM Jabalpur and SRM University-AP.
+(April 2025)
+* Expert talks: “Wirelessly Powered IoT Networks” and “Resource Management in 6G IoT networks” as part of short-term course “Artificial Intelligence & Internet of Things: From Theory to Practice” organized by MMTTC, IIT Patna at the K. K. Group of Institutes, Govindpur, Dhanbad.
+(April 2025)
 * Guest Lecture: "Recent Trends and Future Directions in Internet of Things" at the IoT Course (UG), Dept. of EEE, BITS Pilani, Hyderabad campus.
 (November 2024)
 * Resource Person: Webinar series on "Smart Agriculture" organized by Centurion University of Technology and Management, Odisha.
 Talked on "IoT and Edge Computing for Smart Agriculture".
 (Dec.
 2023)
 * Resource Person: ATAL FDP on "Integrated IoT and Machine Learning Methods for Smart Sustainable Cities" organized by Vignan's University, Guntur.
 Talked on "Edge-computing and IoT in the 6G era".
 (Dec.
 2023)